(Last updated: 18 November 2019)

 Alfred William Cheeseman, Alice Maud Laurence, Arthur Conrad Beecher, Catherine Laurence and Mary Jane Laurence

-Another daughter, Bridget Ellen ('Nell') Laurence (1895-1949) married Robert Alfred Williams at Narrandera in 1914 (see their wedding photo below.
+Kitty's younger sister, Bridget Ellen ('Nell') Laurence (1895-1949) married Robert Alfred Williams at Narrandera in 1914 (see their wedding photo below.
 The married couple went to live at Albury where she and Robert had twelve children we are aware of: Robert Thomas, Mary Ellen, William Henry, Clarence Raymond, Charles Alfred, Clive Laurence, Myrtle, Kevin Royce, Joan, Kathleen Josephine, Norma June and Allan Wilfred Williams.

 Wedding photo of Bridget Ellen ('Nell') Laurence and Robert Alfred Williams at Narrandera in 1914.